 There are many species of Hawthorns and confusing species, as Eloise Butler describes at the bottom of the page.
 The large Garden specimen is on Geranium Lane.
 Martha Crone wrote in the April 1961 issue of The Fringed Gentian™ "The trees in May offer many lovely sights, but none finer than when in bloom, especially the wild cherries, plum and hawthorns."

-Hawthorns will grow into small trees up to 25 feet in height.
+Hawthorns will grow into small trees up to 30 feet in height.
 Tree or shrub, they have a round-top form with branches having a few long sharp thorns although a few species will have dense thorns.
 Tree shapes may develop several trunks branching from the lower main stem.
 Stems of 8 inches diameter would be considered very large.
 Bark is a scaly dark brown.
 Twigs are mostly hairless, grayish-brown.
 Buds are all terminal and have reddish overlapping scales.

 The leaves are 1-1/2 to 2+ inches long, ovate to round, stalked, with very shallow lobes above the middle and doubly serrate coarse teeth on the margins.
 The upper surface is a dull to shiny dark green with sunken veins, the underside paler in color with fine hair on the veins and sparse hair on the surface.
 The lower teeth, at a minimum, are gland-tipped.

-The flowers are 5/8 to 7/8 inches wide, 5-parted, white petals, 5 to 10 stamens with yellowish anthers that turn reddish-brown at pollen maturity.
+The flowers are 5/8 to 7/8 inches wide, 5-parted, white petals, 5 or 10 stamens with yellowish anthers that turn reddish-brown at pollen maturity.
 There are 3 or 4 styles.
 Around the base of the stamens are a cluster of yellowish nectar glands.
 The calyx has 5 sharply pointed lobes, which persist onto the fruit.